slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*

 <!--
+> *'We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.' -- Plato*
 > *'If you hate a person, you hate something in him that is part of yourself.
 What isn't part of ourselves doesn't disturb us.' -- Hermann Hesse*

 your personality type is not an excuse.